Driving Test Tips: How To Pass Your Theory & Practical Tests

 By Ellie Brown

-Unsure of where to start when it comes to preparing for your theory and practical driving tests?
-You're not alone.
-For many learners, taking a driving test is a nerve-racking experience.
+If you've passed your theory test and are now unsure of where to start when it comes to preparing for your practical driving tests, you're not alone.
+For many learners, taking a practical driving test is a nerve-racking experience.

 Learning to drive is much more than just getting behind the wheel.
 There are no hidden secrets to your driving tests, but understanding the rules of the road is crucial in keeping yourself and other road users safe.